by Madhusmita Misra, M.D.

 Acromegaly Patient Education Day ~

-On April 25, 2005, the Massachusetts General Hospital Neuroendocrine Clinical Center hosted patients and their guests for an informative Acromegaly Patient Education Day.
+On April 25, 2005, the Massachusetts General Hospital Neuroendocrine and Pituitary Tumor Clinical Center hosted patients and their guests for an informative Acromegaly Patient Education Day.

 Attendees from 15 states learned about many aspects of the disorder from endocrinologists, nurses and an expert pituitary surgeon.